 - A paper by Waller et al (2013): ‘Visualising the number of people who cannot perform tasks related to product interaction’ provides further prevalence statistics from this survey.
 Published by Springer in Universal Access in the Information Society, May 2013.
 Download PDF.

 This survey data can be linked to demand assessments to estimate how many people would be excluded from using a product.
 To do this, pre-defined scales are used for assessing the product demands.
-The scales have been constructed based on the questions in the Disability Follow-up Survey.
+The scales have been constructed based on the questions in the Disability Follow-Up to the 1996/97 Family Resources Survey.

 The survey asked participants questions about whether they could perform certain tasks, e.g. ‘Can you see well enough to read a newspaper headline?’.
 These tasks were then arranged into ordered scales, such as the one shown here.
 Some of the capability categories have several scales.
 For example, the category ‘Reach & Dexterity’ has scales dealing with strength, dexterity, reaching forward and up, and reaching down.